JackEdwardLyons/adventure-in-my-veins-blog/content/posts/meet-alison-dennis-the-girl-who-analyzes-every-piece-of-climbing-gear-in-the-world.md

 **Other notables include:** Red Rocks (great climbing but pretty difficult to dirtbag it), **[City of Rocks](http://blog.weighmyrack.com/the-low-down-on-climbing-at-city-of-rocks-idaho/),** **[Joshua Tree](https://www.nps.gov/jotr/index.htm)**, the super climber friendly **[Lander, WY](http://blog.weighmyrack.com/tips-for-those-venturing-to-lander-wy/),** and the unsuspecting **[St. George, UT](http://blog.weighmyrack.com/climbing-life-in-st-george-utah/).**

-# 8. And finally, what does the future hold — Do you have any life/climbing/business goals or projects that you really want to achieve?
+## _Q: And finally, what does the future hold and what goals or projects do you really want to achieve?_

 We have tons!
 But I’ll try to narrow it down to the big ones.